guinetn/browserLocalHomepage/assets/books/code/repos/git/reset.md

 $ git commit -m 'initial commit'
 $ git add `my_forgotten_file`
-$ git commit --amend 			 takes your staging area and uses it for the commit
+$ git commit --amend 			Takes your staging area and uses it for the commit
-									overwrites your previous commit msg
+								Overwrites your previous commit msg
 $ git commit –a --amend -m “Message Text” 	Adds all changes to the previous commit, overwriting the commit message
 											with the new 'Message Text'.
 Does not include new files UNDOING LAST COMMIT